SRALee12/DecentralBank/decentralbank.md

 Decentral bank's many stability mechanisms help perform the most diverse range of monetary policy possible on its printed currency tokens which act as a stable unit of account, store of value, and medium of exchange.

+Decentral bank would help separate bank and state by being the first global currency-issuing central bank owned by no particular country.

 ## Definitions